muse254/hermes/README.md

 hermes being a commandline program uses flags:

-    -project: to provide the project directory  (string flag) For execution flags which are bool flags only one can be used
+    -project: to provide the project directory  (string flag)

+    For execution flags which are bool flags only one can be used:
     -gorun: to state you want a 'go run' execution
     -gobuild: to state that you want a 'go build && ./projectName' execution
     -gotest: to state you want a 'go test' execution

+    For some reason if your func main is in another file other than main.go:
+    -main: to state where the path to the .go file that contains main  (string flag)

 Note that this error: